 Our protocols are designed to reduce the risk of exposure, but the contagious nature of COVID-19 means we cannot eliminate all risk of infection.
 Everyone must also do their part and follow the recommendations of the Centers for Disease Control and Prevention (CDC) to help prevent the spread of respiratory diseases like COVID-19.

 We want to implore that if you or a family member is sick, or has been exposed to someone who is sick, STAY HOME and contact your health provider.
-Any absence that is related to illness (including as a care taker or child care) will be excused for students and excused and paid for faculty and staff.
+Any absence that is related to illness (including as a caretaker or childcare) will be excused for students and excused and paid for faculty and staff.

 Any individual with a confirmed case of COVID-19 is asked to report this information to Human Resources (faculty/staff) or Student Affairs (students).

-COVID-19 Symptom Check
+COVID-19 Symptom Check; Testing

-If you are experiencing COVID-19 symptoms and would like to speak to a health care provider, we have arranged for you to be able to do so through Jefferson Health’s JeffConnect.
-You can either download the app from the App Store (Apple) or on Google Play (android) or access it from your web browser at JeffConnect.
-After your register, you can schedule a telehealth appointment.
+If you are experiencing COVID-19 symptoms and would like to speak to a healthcare provider, we have arranged for you to be able to do so through Jefferson Health’s JeffConnect.
+You can either download the app from the App Store (Apple) or on Google Play (Android) or access it from your web browser at JeffConnect.
+After you register, you can schedule a telehealth appointment.
 If warranted, the Jefferson provider will arrange for you to be tested at one of Jefferson’s mobile test sites.
 Subject to applicable co-pays, the health insurance coverage (students, faculty and staff) offered by Salus University covers the telehealth visit and any ordered testing.
 If you maintain other health insurance coverage, please check with your carrier.

 CARES Act Student Funds

 Through the CARES Act, the Department of Education (DOE) made a limited amount of funds available for Title IV eligible (US residents, enrolled in on-campus degree-granting program) students to reimburse them for expenses related to disruptions to your educations due to the COVID-19 outbreak.
 The deadline for any eligible student who had incurred expenses related to our campus closure and transition to online instruction to submit a request for funds was May 31, 2020.
-After reviewing all submissions and taking into account the limited amount of total funds received by the university for distribution, the university’s grant committee determined to distribute an award to all eligible students who submitted a request by the deadline.
+After reviewing all submissions and taking into account the limited amount of total funds received by the University for distribution, the University’s grant committee determined to distribute an award to all eligible students who submitted a request by the deadline.
 Awards were also made to certain class of 2020 students who had their expected graduation delayed.
 All grantees received an email detailing the amount of their award and how to access it.
 Additional funds may be made available by the DOE in the future.
-Full details regarding the university’s grant distribution can be found here.
+Full details regarding the University’s grant distribution can be found here.
 Please contact email@example.com with any questions.

 Please direct any questions or concerns to Brian Zuckerman